percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

     :Default: ``'.*\.pem$\|.*init\.ok$\|.*galera\.cache$\|.*sst_in_progress$\|.*\.sst$\|.*gvwstate\.dat$\|.*grastate\.dat$\|.*\.err$\|.*\.log$\|.*RPM_UPGRADE_MARKER$\|.*RPM_UPGRADE_HISTORY$'``

 Used to define the files
-that need to be deleted in the :term:`datadir` before running SST, so that the state of the other node can be restored cleanly.
+that need to be retained in the :term:`datadir` before running SST, so that the state of the other node can be restored cleanly.
 For example: ::